catseye/yoob.js/README.markdown

     dynamic approach of the Javascript language, yoob.js simply provides the constituent parts; it's up to you to string them together into an esolang interpreter (or whatever else) and to lay it out on a web page.
-*   is not limited to providing support for an esolang interpreter;
+*   is not limited to providing support for esolang interpreters; it might be better described as a set of classes for implementing esolangs "and other bizarre things".
-    potentially yoob.js could provide all kinds of miscellaneous widgets and other junk.
 *   does not support unbounded integer values (yet).

 Other things you should know about yoob.js are that it: